PlanktoScope/PlanktoScope/documentation/docs/reference/software/product-specs.md

 Forwards-incompatibilities:

 - Unable to run on the Raspberry Pi 5 computer.
+- Incompatible with the upcoming PlanktoScope hardware v3.

 Backwards-incompatibilities:

 - Might still work on a Raspberry Pi 3 Model B+ computer or a Raspberry Pi 4 Model B computer with 1 GB of RAM, but compatibility is not tested.

+### Supported optional addons

+Networking peripherals:

+- Up to one phone (Android only) connected by USB cable in USB tethering mode: for internet access.
+- Up to one USB-to-Ethernet adapter: either for internet access or for direct access from a connected device.

+Miscellaneous data sources:

+- Up to one Adafruit Ultimate GPS HAT: for system clock synchronization, and for automatic detection of GPS location coordinates.

 ### System performance